apache/echarts-doc/en/option-gl/component/axis3D-axis-common.md

 ## nameGap(number) = 20

-Gap between axis name and axis line.
-Note the distance in 3D space, not the screen pixel value.
+The gap between the axis name and axis line.
+Note the distance is in 3D space, not the screen pixel value.

 ## type(string) = ${axisTypeDefault|default('value')}